Genez-io/genezio-documentation/docs/project-structure/README.md

   </TabItem>
 </Tabs>

-While developing locally, `genezio local` can hot-reload your Genezio SDK to reflect the changes in your backend code.
+While developing locally, `genezio local` can hot-reload your DeployApps SDK to reflect the changes in your backend code.
 This is useful for avoiding the need to manually generate the SDK every time you make changes to your backend code.
 For this to work, you need to tell genezio where your client repository is located, to be able to install the SDK automatically in that path.

 To link your client repository to a deployed backend server, run: